mbernste/mbernste.github.io/_posts/2022-10-02-row_reduction.md

 $$\begin{bmatrix}1 & 0 & 0 \\ 0 & 1 & 0 \\ 0 & 0 & 1 \end{bmatrix}\begin{bmatrix}x_1 \\ x_2 \\ x_3\end{bmatrix} = \begin{bmatrix}3 \\ 1 \\ 2\end{bmatrix}$$

-Note that $$\boldsymbol{A}$$ has been _transformed_ to the identity matrix $$\boldsymbol{I}$$.
+Note that $$\boldsymbol{A}$$ has been _transformed_ into the identity matrix $$\boldsymbol{I}$$.
 This will be a key observation as we move into the next section.

 Elementary matrices
 -------------------

-Notice on each elementary row operation, we transformed the matrix $\boldsymbol{A}$ using a series of steps until it became the identity matrix $\boldsymbol{I}$.
-In fact, each of these elementary row operations can be represented as a matrix that is operating on $\boldsymbol{I}$.
+Notice how during the row reduction process we transformed the matrix $\boldsymbol{A}$ using a series of steps until it became the identity matrix $\boldsymbol{I}$.
+In fact, each of these elementary row operations can be represented as a matrix.
 Such a matrix that represents an elementary row operation is called an **elementary matrix**.

-To demonstrate, that our elementary row operations can be performed using matrix multiplication, let's look back at our example.
+To demonstrate how our elementary row operations can be performed using matrix multiplication, let's look back at our example.
 We start with the matrix

 $$\boldsymbol{A} := \begin{bmatrix}-1 & -2 & 1 \\ 0 & 3 & 0 \\ 2 & 4 & 0 \end{bmatrix}$$